theSage21/jaypore_ci/docs/source/index.rst

 ----

 - Configure pipelines in Python
-- Jobs are run via docker; on your laptop and on cloud IF needed.
+- Jobs are run using `Docker <https://www.docker.com/>`_; on your laptop and on cloud IF needed.
-- Send status reports anywhere.
-Email, Store in git, Gitea PR, Github PR, Telegram, or only on your laptop.
+- Send status reports anywhere, or nowhere at all.
+Email, commit to git, Gitea PR, Github PR, or write your own class and send it where you want.

 Contents